Message from the Principal

 SRAs are usually in their third year of residency and have previously held the position of RA or been a member of the Resident’s Association Executive.

 Each year a number of returning residents are appointed Residential Assistants (RAs).
 To be considered as RAs, residents are usually in their second year of residency and will have demonstrated a responsible and competent work ethic.
 Their role is to offer support and advice to new residents facing the challenge of undertaking tertiary studies away from familiar surroundings.

 A part-time Chaplain is available on campus for support and/or counselling.
-Stephen runs regular Christian fellowship gatherings on Friday evenings for those who would like to find out more about God and spend time with other Christians.
+Sarah runs regular Christian fellowship gatherings on Friday evenings for those who would like to find out more about God and spend time with other Christians.
 Arrangements to see the Chaplain can be made through the college office or the Senior Residential Assistants (SRA)